Fork (file system): Apple

 One of HFS+'s most obscure features is that a file may have an arbitrary number of custom "named forks" in addition to the traditional data and resource forks.
 This feature has gone largely unused, as Apple never added support for it under Mac OS 8.1-10.3.9.
 Beginning with 10.4, a partial implementation was made to support Apple's extended inline attributes.

-Until Mac OS X v10.4, users running the Unix command line utilities (such as tar) included with Mac OS X would risk data loss, as the utilities were not updated to handle the resource forks of files.
+In Mac OS X until Mac OS X v10.4, users running Unix command line utilities such as tar would risk data loss, as the utilities had not been updated to handle the resource forks of files.

 Novell

 Starting in 1985, Novell NetWare File System (NWFS), and its successor Novell Storage Services (NSS), were designed from the ground up to use a variety of methods to store a file's metadata.
 Some metadata resides in Novell Directory Services (NDS), some is stored in the directory structure on the disk, and some is stored in, as Novell terms it, 'multiple data streams' with the file itself.
 Multiple data streams also allow Macintosh clients to attach to and use NetWare servers.